hackclub/hackclub/workshops/backjack/README.md

 ```

-### The player give up picking up more card
+### The player stop picking up more card

-What if the player says Stay, which means the player is done taking more card and ask the dealer to take cards up until the dealer's card is bigger than 16 :
+What if the player says stay, which means the player is done taking more card and ask the dealer to take cards up until the dealer's card is bigger than 16 :

   If you get confused about where we got this rule, check out this [Video](https://youtu.be/eyoh-Ku9TCI) that explains the rule of this game.